Hubert H. Humphrey Fellowship Program

 Candidates can access the 2020-2021 Humphrey Fellowship Program application form at https://apply.iie.org/huberthhumphrey.

 Applications must be completed and submitted online no later than July 9, 2019.
 Incomplete applications or applications for anything other than the 2020-2021 cycle will not be considered.

 Candidates should begin the application process early to ensure all necessary documentation is received before the July 9 deadline.
 This includes all university transcripts, certified copies of degrees, two letters of recommendation, and TOEFL scores or proof of TOEFL registration.
 At least one letter of recommendation should be from a former professor or academic and one from a current or former employer.
 Official translations are required for non-English degrees and transcripts.
 Before completing the application, candidates should research and have a clear idea of programs offered by American universities in his or her desired field of study.

 It is strongly recommended that candidates take the TOEFL by June 2019 to ensure results will be available to universities in time for admission decisions.
 Candidates may register for the TOEFL at www.ets.org.

 Applicants must list IIE as a recipient of test scores.
 For TOEFL (and GRE if required), the IIE code is 9616.

-***Important note: Employees and their immediate families (i.e., spouses and dependent children) of the U.S. Department of State and of public or private organizations under contract to the U.S. Department of State are ineligible to apply for Fulbright-Hayes grants until one year after termination of such employment. ***
+***Important note: Employees and their immediate families (i.e., spouses and dependent children) of the U.S. Department of State and of public or private organizations under contract of the U.S. Department of State are ineligible to apply for Fulbright-Hayes grants until one year after termination of such employment or contract.***